JuiceFS Cloud Service Quick Start Guide

 sudo juicefs mount $VOL_NAME $MOUNTPOINT

-with the file system name set when "Creating a file system", and replace $MOUNTPOINT
+with the file system name set during "Creating a file system", and replace $MOUNTPOINT

 The client will interactively ask for credentials.
 You'll be needing the token of the file system, and the Access Key ID / Access Key Secret required to access the object storage (must have full access to the underlying bucket).